aldoram5/waves/README.md

+# W.A.V.E.S

+Whale Agent Virus Elimination System (GAME)

+W.A.V.E.S is a Phaser Game built for the [Game Off 2025](https://itch.io/jam/game-off-2025) #GitHubGameOff.

+It follows the same basic structure any project follows, I created it with the Phaser Editor Vite Typescript Template, the original README for it is below.

+# ORIGINAL README:

 # Phaser Editor Vite TypeScript Template

 This is a Phaser Editor v4 project template that uses Vite TypeScript for bundling.
 It supports hot-reloading for quick development workflow and includes scripts to generate production-ready builds.